MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

     - [GitHub security advisories][GitHub security advisories]: Information about vulnerabilities that development teams make public on GitHub.
     - [PHP Security Advisories Database][PHP Security Advisories Database]: References to known security vulnerabilities in PHP projects and libraries.

-When GitHub identifies a *vulnerability*, it takes the steps illustrated in the following diagram.
+When GitHub identifies a vulnerability, it takes the steps illustrated in the following diagram.
 :::image type="complex" source="../media/devsecops-in-github-vulnerability-management-data-flow.png" alt-text="Architecture diagram illustrating the chain of events that the identification of a vulnerability triggers, including alerts, upgrades, and deployment." border="false":::
     Architecture diagram illustrating a chain of events in a GitHub DevSecOps implementation.
 At the outset, GitHub identifies a vulnerability and sends an email alert.
 Dependabot then creates a branch, updates the vulnerability source, and creates a PR.
 The branch merges.
 In the final step, GitHub Actions deploy the new app.
 :::image-end:::